White House withdraws nomination of William Pendley to head the Bureau of Land Management

 Keeping Pendley on the job “shows the depth of disdain Secretary Bernhardt and President Trump have for the Constitution,” Jennifer Rokala, Executive Director of the Center for Western Priorities, said in a statement.
 She called his continuing role a “baldfaced” attempt “to evade the Senate’s advice-and-consent duties.”

-Sen. Tom Udall (D-N.M.), the ranking member of the Senate Appropriations Subcommittee on the Interior, Environment, and Related Agencies, said in a statement that “it’s hard to imagine a worse pick for BLM than someone who doesn’t believe in the very idea of conservation.”
+Sen. Tom Udall (D-N.M.), the ranking Democrat of the Senate Appropriations subcommittee on the interior, environment, and related agencies, said in a statement that “it’s hard to imagine a worse pick for BLM than someone who doesn’t believe in the very idea of conservation.”
 Udall said Pendley “should not be allowed to continue in this role in an acting, unconfirmed capacity.”